-Waterproof mascara doesn’t dissolve in water, but it can cause problems.
+Waterproof doesn’t dissolve in water, but it can cause problems.
 You can remove it with solvents as you wipe around your eyes, but this action may pull at eyelashes and even break the lashes.
-Water-soluble mascaras are easier to remove because they dissolve easily in water.

 Neutral shades of mascara color work best.
 The black works best for most people, making the eyes look brighter.
 A lighter shade will lessen the depth of deeper eyes.
-Brown and blue mascara works best for those with blond hair.
+Brown and blue works best for those with blond hair.

-Nothing widens and opens the eyes like curling the lashes, even if you do only the tips, so curl the lashes before applying mascara.
-Always start the makeup application with the mascara – this way it will be easier for you to clean up the eyelids if small particles should drop during the application.
-Flick the brush against the mascara holder to eliminate any little drops.
 When moisturizing the face be careful not to get moisturizer on your lashes.
-When using mascara take the wand out of the tube and let it dry slightly for one or two minutes.
-Apply a powder to the lashes, this will give your lashes volume and will allow the mascara to stay longer.
+When using take the wand out of the tube and let it dry slightly for one or two minutes.
+Apply a powder to the lashes, this will give your lashes volume and will allow to stay longer.
 Look down into a mirror and stroke lashes upwards with just the tip of the brush.
 Always brush the lashes from above and then upwards from below to get the both sides of the lashes.
-First apply a thin coat, lit it dry and then build up with a second coat of mascara.
-When applying mascara to the lower lashes, gently brush the tip of the applicator across them.
-Always allow the first coat to dry before applying the second coat.
-At the end comb the lashes to separate the hairs and to remove the excess mascara.

 Tips:

-- Never add water to mascara.
+- Never add water.

 - Do the top lashes first and then the lower lashes.